uldza/nano_ex/ansible/README.md

 You should setup your server and add public key to that, key should be available on the host you are calling ansible from.

+- python3 -m venv .venv/
+- source .venv/bin/activate
-- install ansible `pip install ansible`
+- install ansible `pip3 install ansible`
+- install passlib pip3 install passlib
 - modify host file to include production servers
-- test ansible by running ansible command from this directory `ansible production -m ping -u root`
+- test ansible by running ansible command from this directory `ansible prod -m ping -u root`
 - run provissioning playbook `ansible-playbook ./provision.yml`

 ## Deployment